anki-code/xontrib-history-encrypt/README.md

 </p>

 <p align="center">
-If you like the idea click ⭐ on the repo and <a href="https://twitter.com/intent/tweet?text=History%20backend%20for%20xonsh%20shell%20that%20encrypt%20the%20history.&url=https://github.com/anki-code/xontrib-history-encrypt" target="_blank">tweet now</a>.
+If you like the idea click ⭐ on the repo and <a href="https://twitter.com/intent/tweet?text=History%20backend%20for%20xonsh%20shell%20that%20encrypt%20the%20history.&url=https://github.com/anki-code/xontrib-history-encrypt" target="_blank">tweet</a>.
 </p>